cs3157-borowski/recitations/recitation_1/bash.md

 ```
 Lets's say we have a file called cut_demo.txt with some names in it;
 ```
+#This is the direct snapshot of a terminal, we will use the `$` symbol to differentiate it from codes in a text editor
 $ cat cut_demo.txt
-Dr. Borowski
+$ Dr. Borowski
-Leslie Chang
+$ Leslie Chang
-Nguyen Tran
+$ Nguyen Tran
-$ cut -d " " -f2 cut_demo.txt     # delimiter: " " means a space character => we will break 'Dr. Borowski' into field 1:  'Dr.' and field2: 'Borowski'.
+$ cut -d " " -f2 cut_demo.txt     # delimiter: " " means a space character => we will use this to break 'Dr. Borowski' into field 1:  'Dr.' and field2: 'Borowski'.
-Borowski
+$ Borowski
-Chang
+$ Chang
-Tran
+$ Tran
 ```
-### Basic pattern matching:
-TBA

 Exercise:
 ------
 ### Agenda:
 - First, we will go through Dr.B's "grade.sh" script in class.
 We will apply what we just learnt above to see what and why the code is doing what it does.
-You can obtain a copy of the code on Coursework.
+A copy of the code should be available on Coursework.
 - Second, we will go through a smaller piece of code called "sum.sh" that takes in `$1` and `$2`.
 It will compute the running total of every integer between the 2 arguments.
 You can look through the code and recreate it from scratch for practice after the recitation, or you can just program it rightaway.

 Here is the solution: